LoopKit/loopdocs/docs/faqs/branch-faqs.md

 * Default Dosing Strategy continues to be Temp Basal Only
 * Users may now select the Automatic Bolus Dosing Strategy
 * Automatic Bolus is marked experimental
+    * If you used Loop v2.2.4 automatic-bolus branch, this release will behave the same
+    * If you used Loop v2.2.4 master branch, approach this feature with caution; it may require changes to settings
     * Tracking automatic vs manual boluses is not yet implemented in the code and databases
-    * Users should approach this feature with caution, and may require changes to their settings

 OrangeLink Support Added:

-* RileyLink menu displays: Connection monitoring, battery level alerting, find device, and light/vibration controls for OrangeLink and OrangeLink Pro
+* RileyLink screen: Connection monitoring, battery level alerting, find device, and light/vibration controls for OrangeLink and OrangeLink Pro
 * Option to disable MySentry use can trade pump battery for longer RileyLink compatible device battery life

 Provisioning Profile Expiration Notifications: